Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/genus-server-configuration/nulldataset-command-file-format.md

 Tasks defines one or more operations that should be performed on the directory databases as a result of calling the configuration executable passing this command-file as a parameter.
 Each task is defined by a required **operation**-property.

 Multiple tasks may be defined in a single command file.
 The **createMissingTables**-commands will be executed first, if it is included in the command file.
 Then the remaining operations are executed in the order they are defined.
+The **restartServices** operation executes last.

 Valid operation are: